• ROENFR

 (3) The file verification committee is appointed by decision of the Secretary General and is composed of 3 members, namely one representative from the legal, approval, and economic directorates.

-(4) The committee provided in paragraph (3), within 3 working days from the receipt of the file, will ascertain and record in a minute the fulfilment of the legal conditions for validation as a member of the Plenary, which it will transmit to the Secretary General together with the file.
+(4) The committee provided in paragraph (3), within 3 working days from the receipt of the file, will ascertain and record in a minute the fulfilment of the legal conditions for validation as a member of the specialized committees, which it will submit to the Secretary General together with the file.

-(6) In case of finding non-fulfilment of the conditions provided in Article 13 paragraphs (1) and (2) of Law no. 248/2013, republished, with subsequent amendments and completions, the Secretary General will communicate in writing to the organization or institution (as the case may be) that appointed/designated him to make another appointment/designation, according to the provisions of Article 15 paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions.
+(6) In the event of non-fulfilment of the conditions provided in Article 13 paragraphs (1) and (2) of Law no. 248/2013, republished, with subsequent amendments and completions, the Secretary General will communicate in writing to the organization or institution (as the case may be) that nominated/designed him to make another nomination/designation, according to the provisions of Article 15 paragraph (4) of Law no. 248/2013, republished, with subsequent amendments and completions.

-(7) In case it is found during the mandate that the conditions provided in Article 13 paragraph (1) letters a), c) and d) and paragraph (2) of Law no. 248/2013 are not met, the Secretary General is obliged to inform in writing the organization or institution, as the case may be, that appointed/designated him to make another proposal and to inform the president, the Executive Bureau, and the Plenary in order to suspend the payment of the allowance, as well as, if necessary, to notify the prosecution authorities for falsehood and forgery in declarations.
+(7) In the event that, during the mandate, it is found that the conditions provided in Article 13 paragraph (1) letters a), c) and d) and paragraph (2) of Law no. 248/2013 are not fulfilled, the Secretary General has the obligation to communicate in writing to the organization or institution, as the case may be, that nominated/designed him to make another proposal and inform the president, the Executive Bureau, and the Plenary in order to suspend the payment of the allowance, as well as, if applicable, to notify the prosecuting authorities for forgery and use of false statements.

 Art.
-39 – The status of member of the Economic and Social Council Plenary ceases in the following situations:
+39 – The status of member of the Plenary of the Economic and Social Council ceases in the following situations:

 a) upon expiration of the mandate;